igbucur/BFCS/README.md

 Relationships](https://doi.org/10.1016/j.ijar.2019.08.012).
 The data set also contains simulated data necessary for reproducing the figures in the article as well as routines necessary for recreating it.
-This research is presented in Chapter 3 of the PhD thesis titled "Being Bayesian about Causal Inference" by Ioan Gabriel Bucur.
+This research is presented in Chapter 3 of the PhD thesis titled "[Being Bayesian about Causal Inference](https://repository.ubn.ru.nl/bitstream/handle/2066/226922/226922.pdf)" by
+Ioan Gabriel Bucur.
+For downloading the (now deprecated) code version at time of publication, please go to: https://github.com/igbucur/BFCS/tree/publication.
 The code is written in the R and C++ programming languages.

 ## Structure